laurent-martin/aspera-hsts-operations/README.md

 > [!NOTE]
 > Let's encrypt can be used on either port 80 or port 443.
+> See later in this document.

 ![Network Ports](diagrams.png)

 ## Preparation

+Before starting the actual installation and configuration, some elements shall be prepared in advance.

 ### Download the HSTS/HSTE installation package